pydata/xarray/doc/contributing.rst

 #.
 Explain why the current behavior is wrong/not desired and what you expect instead.

 The issue will then show up to the *xarray* community and be open to comments/ideas from others.

+See this `stackoverflow article for tips on writing a good bug report <https://stackoverflow.com/help/mcve>`_ .

 .. _contributing.github: